dcos/dcos-e2e/README.rst

 DC/OS E2E
 =========

-Spin up DC/OS clusters with various configurations and run tests using those clusters.

-Interactions can be "end to end", meaning that you can test start up and shut down of clusters.
+DC/OS E2E is a tool for spinning up and managing DC/OS clusters in test environments.

 Installation
 ------------